updated on May 12th, 2019

 Passing through here may not seem all that interesting, given what you have already driven past, but this site houses the only completely restored Nike Missile Site in the country.
 This site also offers a small museum and tours.
 Hours and information can be found here.
 If there are any military buffs in your group, it’s highly recommended to stop and take a quick peek at the museum.

-Rodeo Lagoon, Beach, Cove, and Fort Cronkhite
+Rodeo Lagoon, Beach, and Cove

 There are no views of the Golden Gate or the City here, making it feel even more like it’s own completely unique place.
 Rodeo Beach is a popular site for locals to scavenge for sea glass and other treasures that wash up on the beach after a storm.